idaholab/moose/docs/content/index.md

         Rapid Development
       </h5>
       <p class="light">
-        MOOSE is a finite-element framework that aids in application development by harnessing state-of-the-art fully-coupled, fully-implicit multiphysics solvers while providing automatic parallelization, mesh adaptivity, and an growing set of physics modules.
+        MOOSE is a finite-element framework that aids in application development by harnessing state-of-the-art fully-coupled, fully-implicit multiphysics solvers while providing automatic parallelization, mesh adaptivity, and a growing set of physics modules.
       </p>
     </div>
   </div>